A Connecticut Yankee in King Arthur's Court: Interdict

 Three years later, Hank has married Sandy, and they have a baby.
-While asleep and dreaming, Hank says, "Hello-Central", a reference to calling a 19th-century telephone operator, and Sandy believes the mystic phrase to be the name of a former girlfriend or lover and thus to please him names their child accordingly.
-However, the baby falls critically ill, and Hank's doctors advise him to take his family overseas while the baby recovers.
-In reality, it is a ploy by the Catholic Church to get Hank out of the country to leave it without effective leadership.
+When the child falls critically ill, Hank's doctors advise him to take his family overseas while the baby recovers.
+In reality, it is a ploy by the Catholic Church to get Hank out of the country.
 During the weeks that Hank is absent, Arthur discovers Guinevere's infidelity with Lancelot.
 That causes a war between Lancelot and Arthur, who is eventually killed by Sir Mordred.

-The church then places the land under interdict, causing all people to break away from Hank and revolt.
-Hank sees that something is wrong by the lack of trade in the English Channel, and returns to Britain to meet with his good friend Clarence who informs him of the war thus far.
-As time goes on, Clarence gathers 52 young cadets, aged from 14 to 17, who are to fight against all of Britain.
-Hank's band fortifies itself in Merlin's Cave with a minefield, electric wire and Gatling guns.
-The Church sends an army of 30,000 knights to attack them, but they are slaughtered by the cadets wielding Hank's modern weaponry.
+The Church then places the land under interdict, causing the people to revolt against Hank.
+Hank sees that something is wrong and returns to Britain.
+Clarence informs him of the war.
+As time goes on, Clarence gathers 52 teenage cadets, who are to fight against all of Britain.
+Hank's band fortifies itself in Merlin's Cave with a minefield, electric wire, and Gatling guns.
+The Church sends an army of 30,000 knights to attack them, but they are slaughtered by the cadets.

 However, Hank's men are now trapped in the cave by a wall of dead bodies and sickened by the miasma bred by thousands of corpses.
-Hank attempts to go offer aid to any wounded, but is stabbed by the first wounded man he tries to help, Sir Meliagraunce.
+Hank attempts to offer aid to any wounded but is stabbed by the first wounded man he tries to help, Sir Meliagraunce.
 He is not seriously injured but is bedridden.
 Disease begins to set in.
 One night, Clarence finds Merlin weaving a spell over Hank, proclaiming that he will sleep for 1,300 years.
 Merlin begins laughing deliriously but ends up electrocuting himself on one of the electric wires.
 Clarence and the others all apparently die from disease in the cave.

 More than a millennium later, the narrator finishes the manuscript and finds Hank on his deathbed and dreaming about Sandy.
 He attempts to make one last "effect" but dies before he can finish it.